 The most widely accepted concept of how this disorder develops centers around the experience of significant trauma in childhood, especially before age 5.
 Dissociation rarely, if ever, develops after trauma in adulthood without some sort of trauma having already occurred in childhood.
 The key is that the person suffering the trauma is not yet fully mature and is therefore much more vulnerable.

 Severe trauma leads these children to develop different, separate sections of their personalities as a way of containing the harmful effects.
 It is a coping mechanism that helps them continue to function in other parts of their lives while essentially hiding the trauma away in another part of themselves.
 Some alters are dedicated to everyday functioning, and others deal with the trauma.
 As a result, adults with Dissociative Identity Disorder have different personalities that lack certain early-life memories, specifically memories of trauma.
 More severe, long term trauma involving more perpetrators seems to lead to increasingly complex systems of separate identities.
 Dissociation also appears to be more likely in people who are naturally creative, intelligent, and prone to withdrawing into fantasy worlds.

 Poor parental connections

-When children experience trauma, be it emotional, physical, or sexual, they look to their parents or caregivers to help them cope with what has happened.
-Part of a parent’s role in those situations is to guide the child’s emotions and reactions and enable them to move forward in a healthy way.
+When children experience trauma, they look to their parents or caregivers to help them cope with what has happened.
+Part of a parent’s role in those situations is to guide the child’s emotions and reactions.
+This enables the child to move forward in a healthy way.
 However, when children lack a good connection with a caregiver, they are left on their own to process their pain, which puts them at higher risk for Dissociative Identity Disorder.